How To Set Up Debian Linux Internet Servers

 Because these cameras are self-contained Web servers, they are set to "listen" for requests on port 80 by default.
 However, port 80 is already being used by our Web server so we need to change that.
 This is easy to do because we have to go into the Configuration/Network setup menu in the camera in order to change the IP address anyway.

 Note that in the above camera configuration page we set the IP address to 192.168.1.40 and set the port the camera should listen on to 8080.
 (You can use your own values of course.)
+Also note that this camera supports Easy DNS dynamic DNS registrations should you not have your own Web server.
+(More on dynamic DNS on the on the DNS page.)

 Next, we set the cable/DSL router to route port 8080 traffic to the IP camera.